Visiting the AquariumClick here for a map of the Oregon Coast Aquarium.

 Gift Shops, Food & Refreshments

-The Aquarium offers two extensive gift shops and a coffee bar for your convenience and enjoyment.
+The Aquarium offers the Ferry Slip Cafe, two extensive gift shops and a coffee bar for your convenience and enjoyment.
 The Aquarium Gift and Book Store provides a huge variety of ocean-related merchandise include apparel, jewelry, toys, books, videos and more.
 Shark Territory is located at the end of our Passages of the Deep tunnels and offers a selection of shark-related merchandise, plenty of items for kids and a counter offering homemade fudge.

 Additional shopping and dining can be found all along Highway 101 (Pacific Coast Highway).

 In a sense, the town of Newport owes its beginnings to an act of nature.
 In 1852, a strong winter storm blew a passing schooner onto the beach near the Yaquina Bay.
 During the two months that the schooner’s passengers and crew were stranded here, they discovered that the bay was full of a sweet-tasting (and previously unknown) oyster species.
 Word spread about these culinary delicacies and within a decade commercial oyster farms were being established all along the shoreline.